cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 ## <a name="requirements"></a>Configuration requise

 Les considérations suivantes s’appliquent lors du déploiement d’espaces de stockage direct dans un environnement virtualisé.

-> [!TIP]
+>        !TIP]
-> Les modèles Azure configurent automatiquement les éléments ci-dessous pour vous et sont la solution recommandée lors du déploiement dans des machines virtuelles IaaS Azure.
+>        zure templates will automatically configure the below considerations for you and are the recommended solution when deploying in Azure IaaS VMs.

 -   Au moins 2 nœuds et 3 nœuds au maximum